-“Go to bed” means go to the bed AND lie down.
-You should only need to say “Go to bed”.
+“Go to bed” means go to bed AND lie down.
+You should only need to say, “Go to bed.”
 Put a bed, blanket, or towel 6-10 feet away from you.
-With your dog beside you say “Go to bed!” and then together go to the bed.
+With your dog beside you, say, “Go to bed!” and then go to bed together.
 Have your dog lie down on the bed, give her a treat, and praise them.
 During crate training, this can also be done if you’ve picked the right crate for your puppy.

 Repeat many times.
 Later on, try sending your dog by herself.
 At first, make sure that someone is waiting at the bed with a treat.
 Later, your dog will do it herself, and you will walk over to her while she is lying down and reward her.

 It will take many repetitions, but she’ll start to figure out that going AND lying down on the bed will get her a reward.
 It’s important that your dog knows how to lie down.
-At first you might have to say Lie Down real softly to get your dog to go down, but try not to use it very much.
-What you want to say is “Go to Bed”.
-Remember, “Go to bed” means go to the bed AND lie down.
+At first, you might have to say Lie Down real softly to get your dog to go down, but try not to use it very much.
+What you want to say is, “Go to Bed.”
+Remember, “Go to bed” means going and lying down.

 Here’s a trick that might seem a little weird, but I taught it to Bonnie anyway.
 The trick is called Touch.
 This means that Bonnie will touch her nose to something when I ask her to touch it.

 First, I rubbed a dog treat on the palm of my hand so that Bonnie could smell it.
 I started out by holding my hand in front of Bonnie.
 As soon as she touched her nose to my hand, I clicked and gave her a treat.
-If you don’t use a clicker, it’s just as good to say, “Yes” and then reward her, too.
+If you don’t use a clicker, it’s just as good to say, “Yes,” and then reward her.

 That’s all there is to it.
 Just touch my hand and reward.
 Easy, isn’t it?
 But why would we teach a dog to Touch?
-The reason I taught it to Bonnie is because I want her to ring a bell using her nose.
-If she can touch my hand with her nose, then later she can touch a bell with her nose.
+I taught it to Bonnie because I wanted her to ring a bell using her nose.
+If she can touch my hand with her nose, then later, she can touch a bell with her nose.

-With your dog facing you, take a treat and lead your dog’s nose to the right and around your body.
+Take a treat and lead your dog’s nose to the right and around your body with your dog facing you.
 Let him follow the treat all the way around behind your back and around to the front.
 Give your dog the treat and praise him.
 He will be making a complete circle around you.